We may earn commission from affiliate links →

 One of the best things about visiting a country is trying the local cuisine.
-To me, it is imperative to try all the traditional foods so I get the most authentic experience I can, plus I just love food!
-Slovenian food is difficult to put into a box because it is influenced so much by its neighbors.
+To me, it is imperative to try all the traditional foods so I get the most authentic experience I can; plus, I just love food!
+Slovenian food is challenging to put into a box because it is influenced so much by its neighbors.
 You’ll find Austrian, Croatian, Italian, and Hungarian influences, as well as some flavors from as far afield as Turkey.
 This makes for some interesting food.

 Check out these foods you simply have to try when you head to Slovenia.

 Do you have a sweet tooth?
 This delicious dessert is a must-try, hailing from the Gorenjska region, and indeed very widely available in the tourist area of Bled.
 This is a cream slice made of dough and packed with a layer of vanilla/custard and a thick layer of cream.
 Just delicious!

 This is another one to try for sweet lovers!
 This is a dough-like pastry stuffed on the inside with various fillings, but most commonly poppy seeds, cottage cheese, apple, or walnut.
 This is another traditional Slovenian pudding and goes great with a cup of coffee.